travigd/documentation/server/3.0.0/cluster-without-manager-nodes.md

 ## Internal vs External Communication

 All communications in the Event Store have been segregated to different networks.
 The internal network is for inter-node communication, such as replication, and the external network is used for communication with clients.
-These communications can be placed on segregated networks if required, tjos is often a good idea for both performance and security purposes.
+These communications can be placed on segregated networks if required, this is often a good idea for both performance and security purposes.

 This seggregation is achieved by setting two sets of network details, those prefixed with `int` relate to internal communication, and those prefeixed with `ext` relate to external communication.